slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9799-4/packetizer_raw_output.md

 Define explicit quantitative timing requirements or clearly bound the conditions under which these timeouts apply specifically to .onion challenges.

+**Severity:** Medium
+  *Basis:* Ambiguous timing can cause the server and client to operate with incompatible assumptions, leading to systematic validation failures.

+**Confidence:** High

 ---

 ## Report 2: 9799-4-2